tarunramavath/AutoPlate-Vision-Smart-License-Plate-Detection-and-Recognition-System/README.md

 - Add support for more file formats.
 - Improve real-time video processing capabilities.
 - Enhance model performance for larger datasets.

----

-Feel free to contribute or provide feedback to improve this project!